tjcongrove1/SimpleTelematics/README.md

 		}
 	}
 ```
-The one that's currently implemented uses a different method to get te average speed, and the difference is explained above in the Driver object section.
+The one that's currently implemented uses a different method to get the average speed, and the difference is explained above in the Driver object section.
 ```java
 	public static void generateSimpleDriverReportUsingTotalAverages(List<Driver> drivers) {
 		drivers.sort(new SortByMileage());